All manuscripts should be submitted via ScholarOne Manuscripts.

 International Committee of Medical Journal Editors.
 Uniform requirements for manuscripts submitted to biomedical journals. [http://www.icmje.org/].

 Authors are responsible for the accuracy of their references.
-References should typed in numerical order and should include:
+References should be typed in numerical order and should include:

 - Journals: author´s name and initials, title of paper, name of journal (in full or abbreviated according to the list in Index Medicus), year of publication, volume number and first and last page numbers